ZOrroryan/Home-Lab-Running-Active-Directory/README.md

 - Created a new **Organizational Unit (OU)** named `ADMINS` to store administrative accounts.
 - Within the `ADMINS` OU, created a new user account named **Omar Ryan**.
 - Configured the account with a secure password and default logon settings.
+- Added the **Omar Ryan** account to the **Domain Admins** security group to grant administrative privileges.
-- Verified the user’s entry under the correct OU in ADUC.
+- Verified the user’s entry and group membership within the `ADMINS` OU in ADUC.

 #### 📸 Visual Reference
 Below is a screenshot showing the **ADMINS Organizational Unit** containing the **Omar Ryan** user account within Active Directory.